-- Specifies a dollar value (based on a percentage of base salary) and other terms for each executive officer's award - Allocates the dollar value between restricted stock units and stock options - Bases the number of shares underlying the awards granted each year on a dollar value, as opposed to a fixed number of shares.
+- Specifies a dollar value (based on a percentage of base salary) and other terms for each executive officer's award. - Bases the number of shares underlying the awards granted each year on a dollar value, as opposed to a fixed number of shares.
 This approach allows maintenance of the pay mix described previously.